AmphibiaWeb/amphibian-disease-tracker/_posts/2015-11-20-PIJACtempMoratorium.markdown

 (_Cynops orientalis_ and _Pachytriton labiatus_) to thwart the spread of _Bsal_ to US
 salamander populations.
-They also ask all businesses to regularly sanitize their facilities as a precautionary measure while government agencies, industry, and researchers work towards effective testing and treatment protocols.
+They also ask all businesses to regularly sanitize their facilities as a precautionary measure while government agencies, industry, and researchers work towards effective _Bsal_ testing and treatment protocols.

 Click [here](http://pijac.org/press/pijac-recommends-immediate-temporary-moratorium-importation-firebelly-and-paddletail-newts) for more information.